-It is the policy of Xenos to maintain a safe, productive working environment free from sexual harassment, inappropriate and other disruptive behavior.
+It is the policy of Dwell to maintain a safe, productive working environment free from sexual harassment, inappropriate and other disruptive behavior.
 Personal conduct that interferes with the operations, creates safety hazards, brings discredit to the fellowship or is offensive to members or fellow employees will not be tolerated.

-It is the policy of Xenos that certain rules and regulations regarding employee behavior are necessary for our ministry.
+It is the policy of Dwell that certain rules and regulations regarding employee behavior are necessary for our ministry.
 Further, certain rules and regulations are necessary for the efficient operation of the fellowship.
 Conduct which violates basic Biblical ethics, interferes with operations of the fellowship, discredits the fellowship, or is unduly offensive to others will not be tolerated.

 Employees are expected at all times to conduct themselves in a positive manner so as to promote the ministry of this fellowship.
 Conduct is also expected to adhere to biblical norms for personal conduct.
 Such conduct includes:

 - Giving proper advance notice whenever unable to work or report on time;

 - Complying with all fellowship safety, health and security regulations;

 - Safe-guarding church technical and communications assets (e.g., computers, phones, internet access tools, et.al.) by refraining from any use that would be deemed immoral or otherwise counter-productive to individual spiritual health and church efficiency and effectiveness;

 - Smoking only in places not prohibited by fellowship rules;